 Nothing ventured, nothing gained: Insurtech as an opportunity

 A McKinsey Panorama Insurtech database suggests that 61% of insurtechs today are focused on providing services to insurers by simplifying and digitizing parts of the insurance value chain.
 Only a small proportion (9%) aims to replace the incumbents.
-In 2020, it is clear that digital disruption is altering the insurance landscape.
+In 2020, it is clear that digital disruption is altering the current insurance industry model.
 The question for insurers then is, “are you willing to embrace insurtech into the ecosystem to help you develop the nimbleness and adaptability necessary for the coming era,” or “will you get left behind in the wake of sweeping innovation?”

 Learn more about how we can help your firm seize the digital opportunity by visiting our Digital & Cloud Services page.